-7. THE COLLEGE "PERMIT TO WORK" SYSTEM
+8. THE COLLEGE 'PERMIT TO WORK' SYSTEM

-Some specific work activities or situations present a serious and foreseeably high risk to the worker or workers involved in ground/building work, tree felling and excavation will require a formally documented Permit to Work.
+Some specific work activities or situations present a serious and foreseeably high risk to the worker or workers involved in ground/building work, tree felling and excavation.
+Such workers will require a formally documented Permit to Work.

-This is a documented safety control system operated by the College or other trained and nominated person allowing restricted work to be undertaken.
+This is a documented safety control system operated by the Facilities Managers or other trained and nominated persons allowing restricted work to be undertaken.
 The Permit will describe the hazards and specify strict control measures to be used to ensure the work is carried out safely.